 Banerjee DK, et al. (2005) In vitro phosphorylation by cAMP-dependent protein kinase up-regulates recombinant Saccharomyces cerevisiae mannosylphosphodolichol synthase.
 J Biol Chem 280(6):4174-81

-Abstract: Dpm1 is the structural gene for mannosylphospho dolichol synthase (i.e., Dol-P-Man synthase, DPMS) in S. cerevisiae.
-Earlier studies with cDNA cloning and sequence analysis have established that Mr 31-kDa DPMS of S. cerevisiae contains a consensus sequence (YRRVIS141) that can be phosphorylated by cAMP-dependent protein kinase (PKA).
-We have been studying the upregulation of DPMS activity by PKA-mediated phosphorylation in higher eukaryotes, and used the recombinant DPMS from S. cerevisiae in this study to advance our knowledge further.
-DPMS catalytic activity was indeed enhanced several folds when the recombinant protein was phosphorylated in vitro.
+Abstract: DPM1 is the structural gene for mannosylphosphodolichol synthase (i.e. Dol-P-Man synthase, DPMS) in Saccharomyces cerevisiae.
+Earlier studies with cDNA cloning and sequence analysis have established that 31-kDa DPMS of S. cerevisiae contains a consensus sequence (YRRVIS141) that can be phosphorylated by cAMP-dependent protein kinase (PKA).
+We have been studying the up-regulation of DPMS activity by protein kinase A-mediated phosphorylation in higher eukaryotes, and used the recombinant DPMS from S. cerevisiae in this study to advance our knowledge further.
+DPMS catalytic activity was indeed enhanced severalfold when the recombinant protein was phosphorylated in vitro.
 The rate as well as the magnitude of catalysis was higher with the phosphorylated enzyme.
 A similar increase in the catalytic activity was also observed when the in vitro phosphorylated recombinant DPMS was assayed as a function of increasing concentrations of exogenous dolichylmonophosphate (Dol-P).
 Kinetic studies indicated that there was no change in the Km for GDP-mannose between the in vitro phosphorylated and control recombinant DPMS, but the Vmax was increased by 6-fold with the phosphorylated enzyme.
-In vitro phosphorylated recombinant DPMS also exhibited higher enzyme turnover (kcat) and the enzyme efficiency (kcat/Km).
-SDS-PAGE followed by autoradiography of the 32P-labeled DPMS detected a Mr 31-kDa phosphoprotein, and immunoblotting with anti-phosphoserine antibody established the presence of a phosphoserine residue in in vitro phosphorylated recombinant DPMS.
-To confirm the phosphorylation activation of recombinant DPMS, serine-141 in the consensus sequence was replaced with alanine by PCR-site directed mutagenesis.
-S141A DPMS mutant exhibited 50% reduction in catalytic activity compared to the wild type when both were analyzed after in vitro phosphorylation.
-Thus, confirming that S. cerevisiae DPMS activity is indeed regulated by the cAMP-dependent protein phosphorylation signal, and the phosphorylation target is serine-141.
+In vitro phosphorylated recombinant DPMS also exhibited higher enzyme turnover (kcat) and enzyme efficiency (kcat/Km).
+SDS-PAGE followed by autoradiography of the 32P-labeled DPMS detected a 31-kDa phosphoprotein, and immunoblotting with anti-phosphoserine antibody established the presence of a phosphoserine residue in in vitro phosphorylated recombinant DPMS.
+To confirm the phosphorylation activation of recombinant DPMS, serine 141 in the consensus sequence was replaced with alanine by PCR site-directed mutagenesis.
+The S141A DPMS mutant exhibited more than half-a-fold reduction in catalytic activity compared with the wild type when both were analyzed after in vitro phosphorylation.
+Thus, confirming that S. cerevisiae DPMS activity is indeed regulated by the cAMP-dependent protein phosphorylation signal, and the phosphorylation target is serine 141.

 Topics addressed in this paper